tejas615/ZCoder/README.md

 ## Features

-- **User Profiles**: Store personal info such as tech stack and competitive ratings.
+- **User Profiles**: Store personal info such as Github Link and Codeforces Id.
-- **Problem Management**: Save, update, and share coding problems; choose between public or private visibility.
-- **Discussion**: Comment on public problems within the community.
 - **Contest Tracker**: View upcoming programming contests and integrate them into a personal calendar.
-- **Community Feed**: Follow popular public problems across the community.

 ## Tech Stack